 To address these concerns and to advise our client on next steps, we proposed a two-week IT and SDLC process assessment.
 We took into consideration the Atlassian Stack, which the client utilized and owned, to determine a holistic approach.

-We provided a process assessment examining not only Jira Software, but Jira Service Desk and Confluence as well as the additional data provided by other systems to help establish best practices.
+We provided a process assessment examining not only Jira Software, but Jira Service Management and Confluence as well as the additional data provided by other systems to help establish best practices.
 We presented recommendations that, if implemented, will improve ECP's reporting capabilities regarding progress and success.

 We presented the final recommendations on day 9 of 10 to allow for feedback from ECP.
 Because of the complicated nature of the organization as well as the hard end-date of this specific effort, there are nuances we needed to incorporate from them to ensure we were making the correct recommendations to ECP.

 After the assessment, our client was able to establish a clear path forward in evaluating the EasyBI tool and its capabilities to support their very distinct and somewhat complex business reporting and forecasting process.